Update to this post 2019! Please read the following which is an update detailing a different carbon paper which is much easier to use.

 Now you can get stitching – woohoo!

 Where to buy?

 Carbon paper is widely available both online and in most craft stores.
-Here’s the one I used to give you an idea of what you are looking for Dressmakers carbon paper
+Here’s the one I use available from the Stitchdoodles shop white carbon paper

 You can get white gel pens from most stationary places however make sure you choose a good quality one so the ink runs smoothly on the fabric.
 The one I used had a 0.4mm tip which was just about ok but if you can find one finer I would say try that as the lines can still be quite thick if you are not careful.